Here’s a stat you haven’t seen before:

-When it comes to ecommerce, non-branded, non-salesy content is indeed the best way to interact with and convince (and convert) shoppers.
+When it comes to eCommerce, non-branded, non-salesy content is indeed the best way to interact with and convince (and convert) shoppers.
 But to make that happen, you need to publish fresh, relevant, and high-quality content.
-Keeping up this demand, in turn, can be a little difficult for most business, especially with limited content marketing resources.
+Keeping up this demand, in turn, can be a little difficult for most businesses, especially with limited content marketing resources.

 What’s more, you can’t ignore the fact that people trust people more than they trust brands.

 That said, spawning UGC isn’t a cakewalk.
 Your consumers may not always be inclined or willing to create and share content that you can use to build your brand.
 So, we have here a few insider tips to help you come up with ways to entice them to create some first-hand content for your eCommerce store.
 Read on.

 Ways to Get a Steady Stream of User Generated Content for eCommerce

 Videos are one of the top content formats that go consistently viral over almost every online platform.
 With the availability of increasingly better smartphone cameras, pretty much any of your customers can record a decent video.
 The question you need to ask, however, is, why should someone to talk about your brand or company?